imagej/imagej.github.io/README.md

 - [ ] Table of contents heirachy
 - [ ] Remove "category indexes" from search
 - [ ] Create wide table style
+- [ ] Add link support for the info-box
 - [ ] Fix footer -- does not stick to bottom
 - [ ] Fix h2 header --> normal/bold should be #585858
 - [X] Fix tables (too wide) -- set to `width: 50%;`